Dave Mustaine: 2010s

 The title track of Dystopia winning the Grammy Award for Best Metal Performance at the 59th Grammy Awards in February 2017 would start Megadeth's year.
 The band would begin touring again, with Megadeth closing that year's edition of Jakarta's Hammersonic Festival in May.
 Prior to touring, Mustaine also held a "Megadeth Boot Camp" in March, where fans would be invited to his home in Fallbrook, California.
 The bootcamp included lessons on guitar, bass and drums, alongside wine-tasting and a jam session to their 1992 hit Symphony of Destruction.

 In June in an interview with WRIF's Mark "Meltdown" Milligan, Mustaine commented that work on the followup to Dystopia would begin soon, with recording to start around "November, December of this year."

 The band would embark on several European shows in August, with Megadeth headlining the Wacken Open Air festival in Germany alongside Volbeat, Accept, and Alice Cooper.
 They would also headline that years Lokerse Feesten in Belgium, alongside Marilyn Manson and Alice Cooper.
 Megadeth also performed at that year's Summer Breeze Open Air festival, where Nuclear Blast celebrated their label's 30th anniversary, with the band co-headlining with Korn, Amon Amarth, Kreator and Heaven Shall Burn.
 Next was an appearance at the Bloodstock Open Air in Walton-on-Trent, co-headlining with Ghost and Amon Amarth.
 They would finish August with an appearance headlining the Elbriot festival in Hamburg, alongside Trivium and Hatebreed.
 Following this, Megadeth would tour North America in September alongside Scorpions on their "Crazy World Tour", named after the latter band's 1990 LP.

 In November, Mustaine joined the DJ roster for Gimme Radio, promoting his involvement with Megadeth as well as his favorite music and playlists on The Dave Mustaine Show.

+On November 6, 2018, Mustaine shared a video on Twitter teasing a track for their next album, which at the time, was originally set for release in the next year.